Politics of West Bengal: Nandigram violence

 The SEZ controversy started when the government of West Bengal decided that the Salim Group of Indonesia would set up a chemical hub under the SEZ policy at Nandigram, a rural area in the district of Purba Medinipur.
 The villagers took over the administration of the area and all the roads to the villages were cut off.

 All India Trinamool Congress rule (2011–present)

 In the 2011 West Bengal Legislative Assembly election, the Left Front was defeated by the All India Trinamool Congress which won an absolute majority of seats.
 This led to the end of 34 year Communist rule in West Bengal as well as the end of the longest serving democratically elected Communist government in the world.
 Mamata Banerjee, the leader of Trinamool Congress, became the chief minister.
 The success of the Trinamool Congress was repeated in the 2016 West Bengal Legislative Assembly election.
+In 2021 West Bengal Legislative Assembly election, TMC government was re-elected but BJP became second largest party with 77 seats.

 Under this administration, famous scandals include: